wireapp/kalium/dokka/moduledoc.md

 # Module cryptography
 Interface to Proteus and MLS, handles all cryptographic operations.
 Uses [core-crypto](https://github.com/wireapp/core-crypto/).

+# Module connectivity-monitor
+Provides a way to detect connectivity changes on the device running the Wire client.

 # Module network
 Maps the [wire-server](https://github.com/wireapp/wire-server) api and handles networking communications.